 Program Actions Objectives Responsible Agencies Time Frame Potential Funding 1.5.3.
 Conduct a survey every two years to collect information on the use and affordability of new accessory dwelling units.
-Halfway through the projection period (2025) if determined these units are not meeting a lower-income housing need, the City shall ensure other housing sites are available to accommodate the unmet portion of the lower- income RHNA. a.
+Halfway through the projection period (2025) if determined these units are not meeting a lower-income housing need, the City shall ensure other housing sites are available to accommodate the unmet portion of the lower-income RHNA. a.
 Conduct survey every two years b.
 Rezone if needed to maintain adequate sites to meet unmet portion of RHNA a.
 Housing staff a.
 Community Development Department with action by Social Services Commission, Planning Commission, City Council a.
 Every two years through 2025 b.
-Within 12 months of determining that ADUs are not meeting lower- income need, if applicable Already budgeted staff time or grant funds Goal 2: Housing Supply Policy 2.1: Meet the projected local need for housing a eight-year fair share of regional housing needs. affordable to extremely low-, ve ry low-, low-, and mode rate-income households according to Davis' 2.1.1.
+Within 12 months of determining that ADUs are not meeting lower-income need, if applicable Already budgeted staff time or grant funds 1.5.4.
+Explore the use of federal, State, or local housing funds to incentivize the construction of new ADUs that are affordable to low-income households. a.
+Identify funding sources to facilitate ADU affordability a.
+Community Development Department a.
+2024 Already budgeted staff time Goal 2: Housing Supply Policy 2.1: Meet the projected local need for housing a eight-year fair share of regional housing needs. affordable to extremely low-, very low-, low-, and mode rate-income household ds according to Davis' 2.1.1.
 Conduct a comprehensive update to Davis' Affordable Housing Ordinance.
 The process for updating the ordinance will include conducting a study to determine appropriate inclusionary proportions and affordability levels, analyze in-lieu fees and other alternatives to providing units on site, and evaluate other parameters of the ordinance as appropriate.
 As a part of the update process, the City will evaluate whether new policies increase affordable housing opportunities throughout the City to avoid over concentrations of affordable housing in any particular area of the City. a.
 Conduct study to evaluate changes to the Affordable Housing Ordinance b.
 Adopt an updated Affordable Housing Ordinance a.
 Planning Division b.
-Planning Division, with action by Planning Commission and City Council 2022 SB 2 Funds, already budgeted staff time 2.1.2.
+Planning Division, with action by Social Services Commission, Planning Commission, and City Council 2022 SB 2 Funds, already budgeted staff time 2.1.2.
 As part of the update to the City's Affordable Housing Ordinance (Program 2.1.1) and consideration of priorities for the Housing Trust Fund (Program 2.2.1), evaluate the potential to dedicate funding for shared housing for residents with low incomes, fixed incomes and pensions. a.
 Provide information and shared housing agreements b.
 Post opportunities for shared housing a. and b.
-Housing staff and Senior Center staff a. b.
-2023 Already budgeted staff time
+Housing staff and Senior Center staff a.
+B. 2023 Already budgeted staff time